The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 ## Overview

 This is your first chance to build a project using the full extent of the "PERN" tech stack (Postgres, Express, React, Node)!
+But you won't need to build it entirely from scratch.

+On the job, you will rarely be building from scratch.
+Instead, you will be dumped into a large codebase that you need to internalize and adapt to on the fly in order to add your own features.

-For this project, you will get a chance to build a full stack project of your own design: you choose the domain, your design schema and API, and you build the frontend.
+For this project, you will get a chance to remix the [swe-casestudy-7-todo-app](https://github.com/The-Marcy-Lab-School/swe-casestudy-7-todo-app) application to build a full stack project of your own design.
+The provided structures and best practices will largely remain the same, but you will choose the domain, you will design the schema and API, and you will build the frontend to match it.

 ### Learning Objectives

-Through building this project, your **systems-level understanding of PERN software** will become concrete and you will have a portfolio-worthy project to showcase your mastery.
+Through reading and internalizing a codebase that you did not write yourself, and then subsequently extending and remixing it, your **systems-level understanding of PERN software** will become concrete.

-Meanwhile the planning, documentation, and presentation will reflect your **development process** and the **decisions** you made while building it.
+Meanwhile the planning, documentation, and presentation will reflect your **development process** and the **decisions** you made along the way.

+In the end, you will have a portfolio-worthy project to showcase your mastery of the full stack curriculum.

 By building this project you will:
+* Read, internalize, remix, and extend a codebase that you did not write.
 * Make decisions and tradeoffs as you plan the MVP and stretch features of your application
 * Design and implement a database schema, Express API, and React frontend.
 * Create documentation and a presentation that highlights your development/design process and your decision-making.